ckirov/ckirov.github.io/index.md

 ## About Me

 <p align="justify">
 I'm currently a research software engineer at Google NYC, in the Speech and Language algorithms group.
-Before this gig, I was a Postdoctoral Fellow at the <a href="https://www.clsp.jhu.edu/">Center for Language and Speech Processing</a> at <a href="https://www.jhu.edu/">Johns Hopkins University</a>, where I helped start the <a href="http://www.unimorph.org">UniMorph</a> project.
+Before this, I was a Postdoctoral Fellow at the <a href="https://www.clsp.jhu.edu/">Center for Language and Speech Processing</a> at <a href="https://www.jhu.edu/">Johns Hopkins University</a>, where I helped start the <a href="http://www.unimorph.org">UniMorph</a> project.
 Before coming to JHU, I was a Postdoctoral Assistant Professor at the <a href="https://linguistics.georgetown.edu/">Georgetown Linguistics Department</a>.
 </p>

 <p align="justify">